We all have times when we lack confidence and do not feel good about ourselves.

 You can refer yourself for psychological therapies on the NHS.

-If you prefer, you can talk to your GP first and they can refer you.
+If you prefer, you can talk to a GP first and they can refer you.

 You could also find a private therapist.
 Make sure they're registered with a professional body.